We need to swap expensive fuel for cheaper finance. And we're asking the banks to step up

-It used to be $40m.
-New Zealanders can power their own vehicles on New Zealand-made energy.
-But the bank products that would make EVs accessible aren't reaching the people who need them most.
+More New Zealanders could be running electric vehicles on New Zealand-made energy and saving money from day one.
+But the bank products that would make EVs more accessible aren't reaching the people who need them most.
+In Australia, there are much better options available, so why the big gap in interest rates and terms?
+Why are New Zealanders missing out?
 We've written to every major bank and the Reserve Bank to fix this.

 The problem isn't the cars.
 It's the finance.

-Petrol over $3/L. Diesel near $4/L. New Zealanders are spending $65 million every day at the pump — money that leaves the country and never comes back.
+Petrol well over $3/L. Diesel getting up to $4/L. New Zealanders are spending $65 million every day at the pump due to these inflated prices.
+It used to be $40 million.

-The cars to fix this exist.
+We have the technology to fix this.
 Electric vehicles running on New Zealand-made energy are cheaper to run from day one.
-But the upfront cost keeps EVs out of reach for most households, and the bank products that would close that gap haven't been built.
+But the barrier is stubbornly financial: the upfront cost keeps EVs out of reach of many households and the bank products that would help close that gap haven't been built.

-NZ has one of the oldest car fleets in the developed world — average age 14.9 years, with 63% of cars more than ten years old.
+New Zealand has one of the oldest car fleets in the developed world - average age 14.9 years, with 63% of cars more than ten years old.
 That's four years older than Australia.
-Without intervention, most New Zealanders stay trapped in expensive, ageing fossil-fuel vehicles.
+Without intervention, many New Zealanders will stay trapped in expensive, ageing fossil-fuel vehicles and will remain vulnerable to wild price swings.

 Bank EV-finance scoreboard